annaaksenov/javascript-prep-0223-code-solutions/prep-javascript-variables/prep-javascript-variables-quiz-questions.md

     To find out if an expression/var is true.

 - What is the purpose of numbers in JavaScript?
-    For assigning a value to a variable and for functions?
+    To represent numerical values.

 - What does `null` mean in JavaScript?
     Intentional absence of any object value.
+Lack of number.
 ## Notes

 All student notes should be written here.